conda/governance/README.md

 A maintenance team is a sub-team with a dynamic charter, except for a few caveats as detailed here.
 They exist to maintain a specific project (or possibly set of projects).
 Each project in `conda` or `conda-incubator` should belong to exactly one maintenance team.
 This team is granted write access to the repos associated with the project.

 The initial maintenance team for projects in the `conda` organization are specified in the vote to move a project from the incubator to the main `conda` organization.
-As this vote has a 60% threshold and sub-team formation is only a 50% threshold, the vote for adding a project to the main `conda` organization can serve both purposes.
+As this vote has a 60% threshold and sub-team formation is only a greater than 50% threshold, the vote for adding a project to the main `conda` organization can serve both purposes.
 Maintenance teams for incubating projects do not need a vote for their creation.
 Instead they are created when the project is moved into `conda-incubator`.

 For federated and incubating projects, the maintenance team decides among themselves on how to add and/or remove members from the maintenance team.
 Further, maintenance teams for incubating projects are exempted from the requirement to have at least one core member.
 For a community maintained project, a petition for commit rights is made to the current members of the maintenance team for that project.
 If this petition passes according to the voting rules for "Nominate new member of a maintenance team" below, the petitioner is granted write access and added to the team.